-2.12 There is also specific provision within the EIRs which provides that personal data may be withheld from disclosure where it would constitute a breach of the Group's obligations under the General Data Protection Regulation (EU) 2016/679.
+2.12 There is also specific provision within the EIRs which provides that personal data may be withheld from disclosure where it would constitute a breach of the Group's obligations under the retained EU law version of the General Data Protection Regulation ((EU) 2016/679) (EU GDPR) as it forms part of the law of Scotland by virtue of section 3 of the European Union (Withdrawal) Act 2018.
 There is no need to apply the public interest test before withholding personal data under the EIRs.